 - Install the top bolt and bracket of the alternator and set it to 16 lbs. ft.

-- Install the new serpentine belt in its original routing position and make sure that the belt is seated on the pulley groove.
+- Install the new serpentine belt in its original routing position and ensure it is seated on the pulley groove.

 - Connect the connector and terminal of the alternator.